MovieLabs/OMC/Docs/Overview/Schema Structure.md

 For the JSON schema we use a compositional model, where a set of individual schemas are used to create entities that align with the RDF classes.
 These schemas can then be composed (via referencing) to create new entities.
 Each entity can be nested or included in sets.

-Each entity requires a property of ``entityType``, knowing the entityType allows for applications to reference the correct schema when validating or a parsing function to act on the data.
+Each entity requires the property ``entityType``, knowing the entityType allows for applications to reference the correct schema when validating or using a parsing function to consume the data.

-**Entity**: A top level concept in the ontology that includes a set of properties with associated values.
+> **Entity**: A top level concept in the ontology that includes a set of properties with associated values.

-**Property**: A ``<key> <value>`` pair where the value can be an entity, complex type (object or array of objects) or primative value (string, number, Boolean or null)
+> **Property**: A ``<key> <value>`` pair where the value can be an entity, complex type (object or array of objects) or primative value (string, number, Boolean or null)

-The schema follow some general conventions:
+The schema follows some general conventions:
 - Each entity is defined as its own JSON schema.
-- The first letter of any defined entity is capitalized.
+- The first letter of defined entity is capitalized.
-- Entities are required to declare their ``entityType`` and have a unique ``identifier``
+- Entities are required to declare their ``entityType`` and have a unique ``identifier``.

-Here is section of the schema for Narrative Location, which illustrates how the identifier subSchema is included by reference.
-The Location is itself an entity and therefore capitalized; it includes an identifier for for the Location ***(see Identifiers and references)*** and two attribute, a name and a description.
+Below we show a section of the schema for Narrative Location, which illustrates how the ``identifier`` sub-Schema is included by reference.
+The Location is itself an entity and therefore capitalized; it includes an identifier for the Location ***(see Identifiers and references)*** as well as the properies ``name`` and ``description``.

 **JSON Schema**
 ```JSON